Timothy Joseph McGhee: Prison riot

 While awaiting trial, McGhee was held without bail in the Los Angeles County Men's Central Jail, the largest single jail facility in the world just minutes south of Atwater Village.
 Being the charismatic leader that he was, he commanded the respect of equally intimidating criminals housed in cell block 3300 A-Row, the highest security area of the facility.
 McGhee was the shot caller, and fellow inmates would not act without his permission.
 He claimed to have been verbally and physically assaulted by deputies during his time in jail, even reporting one incident to the ACLU.

 On January 7, 2005, at roughly 4:40 PM, inmate Rudolfo Gonzalez, intoxicated from a homemade alcoholic concoction, was to be removed from cell block A. Sheriff Deputy Raul Ibarra handcuffed Gonzalez and extracted him from his cell under the ruse of meeting with his attorney.
 Obediently, Gonzalez attempted to return to his cell, fearing something was amiss as he did not have an attorney.
 Upon changing direction, Gonzalez was tackled by four deputies.
 They passed McGhee's cell who stated that Gonzalez, an acquaintance of his since elementary school, did not have his permission to leave.

-He incited McGhee's rage and commanded inmates to assault the deputies with apples, oranges, urine, and bleach.
+This incited McGhee's rage and he commanded inmates to assault the deputies with apples, oranges, urine, and bleach.
 It took 20 minutes to remove Gonzalez from the cell block successfully.
 McGhee then ordered inmates to break the sinks in their cells so jagged pieces of porcelain could be used as weapons.
 It was hours later, nearly 10:00 PM that evening when two deputies began their shifts and investigated the damage in A-Row.
 They were assaulted with books, fruit, porcelain, and various items as they entered.
 Inmates set multiple fires, and a riot squad was assembled to quash the rebellion.
 By 2:00 AM the following morning, all inmates had been removed from A-Row, most voluntarily surrendering but McGhee dragged out by force.
 Addressing the fact that an officer he assaulted survived the attack, McGhee was quoted as saying, "Next time I’ll have to stab him."